-Your financial and/or taxation adviser can help you work out which TPD definition you're eligible for and which is right for you.
+Your financial adviser can help you work out which TPD definition you're eligible for and which is right for you.

-For more information (including the difference between 'any occupation' and 'own occupation'), please refer to the definition of total and permanent disablement starting on page 130.
+For more information about the different TPD definitions, please refer to the definition of total and permanent disablement starting on page 130.